LanceMcCarthy/dvlup-blog/dvlup/content/en/page/about.md

 ## Official Microsoft Blog Posts

 For a couple years, I was the main content creator behind the Windows Developer blog content.
-I published under the “Windows App Team” pen name, with a few exceptions (like a Michael Crump series).
-The following links are my posts from those years (that I was able to find/remember).
+I published under the "Windows App Team" pen name, with a few exceptions where the byline was a more specific person (like the Michael Crump series).
+The following links are my posts from those years (at least the ones I was able to remember).

 - [Internet of Things on the Xbox (App Dev on Xbox series) – Windows Developer Blog](https://blogs.windows.com/windowsdeveloper/2016/10/13/internet-of-things-on-the-xbox-app-dev-on-xbox-series/#tCpwPkQVWpGU9xqv.97)
 - [UWP Hosted Web App on Xbox One (App Dev on Xbox series) – Windows Developer Blog](https://blogs.windows.com/windowsdeveloper/2016/09/30/uwp-hosted-web-app-on-xbox-one-app-dev-on-xbox-series/)